 Stocks and shares junior ISAs

-Money you put into a stocks and shares JISA is invested in the stock market, which means it has greater potential to grow in the long term, but it also means the value of your investments could go down as well as up.
+Money you put into a stocks and shares JISA is invested.
+It has greater potential to grow in the long term, but the value of your investments could go down as well as up.

 What are the advantages to moving money into a junior ISA?